 Volume recruiting requires a speedy time-to-hire.
 Filling a lot of open roles is nearly impossible with interview tools that bog down the review time.

-There are pros and cons to both types of one-way interviewing.
-Self-guided phone interviews allow candidates to:
+There are pros and cons to both types of virtual interviewing.
+Virtual phone interviews allow candidates to: